Into the Dungeon

 Stop it, he scolded himself.
 Walls don’t just end.
 But things were different in the Pyramid.
 Maybe they did.

-He felt along the edge of stone for a moment before determining that it was just a corner.
+He felt along the edge for a moment before determining that it was just a corner.
 A harsh right-angle turn into a hallway to the left.
 Is it a turn?
 Or an intersection?
 A niggling suspicion dropped him to the ground.
 Very carefully he stretched out a leg and swiped his foot forward and across.

 A whoosh of breath escaped him.
 Solid ground.
 He glanced away from his wall and the corner he’d found.